ericspe/GettingCleaningData/README.md

 names(y_full) <- c("activity_code")
 names(subjects_full) <- c("subjects")
 ```
-#Extracts only the measurements on the mean and standard deviation for each measurement.
+##Extract only the measurements on the mean and standard deviation for each measurement.

 find column indexes for both type of measurments (mean and std) using grep
 store the indexes in the vectors: